 Introduction 3

 Scope of this Standard 3

 Description of an engagement to perform agreed-upon procedures 3

 Authority of this Standard 3

 Effective date 4

 Objectives 4

 Definitions 4

 Requirements 4

 Conduct of an agreed-upon procedures engagement in accordance with this Standard 4

 Ethical requirements 4

 Professional skepticism and professional judgment 4

 Engagement Level Quality control 5

 Definition and acceptance of the engagement 5

 Performing the engagement 6

 Documentation 6

 The report of factual findings 6

-Application and other explanatory material 7
+Application and other explanatory material 8

-Scope of this Standard 7
+Scope of this Standard (Ref: Para.
+1) 8

-Description of an engagement to perform agreed-upon procedures 8
+Description of an engagement to perform agreed-upon procedures (Ref: Para.
+4 and 5) 8

 Definitions 11

-Ethical requirements 11
+Ethical requirements (Ref: Para.
+17).
+11

-Professional skepticism and professional judgment 12
+Professional skepticism and professional judgment (Ref: Para.
+20 and 21) 12

-Definition and acceptance of the engagement 12
+Definition and acceptance of the engagement (Ref: Para.
+23 to 28) 12

-Performing the engagement 12
+Performing the engagement (Ref: Para.
+29 and 31) 12

-The report of factual findings 13
+The report of factual findings (Ref: Para.
+34j, 34n) 13

+Documentation (Ref.
+Para, 33) 14